abid-mujtaba/haskell-cas/comments.md

 **F.3**

 * The final pattern which is the catch-all corresponds by elimination (via the upper patterns) to the case of two non-Sum expression being added.
-* We use an ``if`` statement to check if the two expressions being added are equal.
-If that is the case we convert the Sum in to a Prod by multiplying the expression by ``2``.
+* We use guards to differentiate between two possible scenarios.
+If the two expressions being added are equal we convert the Sum in to a Prod by multiplying the expression by ``2``; otherwise we simply place both inside a Sum expression.

 **F.4** - ``prod'`` is a utility function for multiplying two expressions.
 It is completely analogous to ``sum'`` with the same kind of pattern-matching implemented.